b

 )

-attribute of all the radio buttons is the same, the three options form a button group where only one option can be selected.
+}Since the name attribute of all the radio buttons is the same, the three options form a button group where only one option can be selected.

 The buttons have a change handler that currently only prints the string associated with the clicked button to the console.